temrage/uninstall_school_spyware_mac/README.md

 ## 🚨 Overview

-This guide is specifically tailored for **Mac OS** users who wish to remove school-installed spyware like **Securly**.
-Whether you're concerned about privacy or simply want more control over your device, this guide will walk you through the steps to reclaim your digital freedom.
+This guide is for **Mac OS** users who wish to remove school-installed spyware like Securly and MDM.

 ⚠️  I do not own a Mac, so I cannot test the uninstallation therefore you'll just have to reset ur entire machine.
 Please proceed at your own discretion, and backup ur files if necessary. ✌️